FerretDB/FerretDB/website/docs/migration.md

 ## Operation modes

 We offer multiple operation modes which help facilitate the testing of your application by enabling FerretDB to act as a proxy.
-For more details, refer to the [official documentation](configuration/operation-modes.md).
+For more details, refer to the [operation modes](configuration/operation-modes.md).

 ### Manual and automated testing with `diff-normal` mode